wolffshots/esp32-warm-water/README.md

-# Warm Water in esp-idf
+# warm water in esp-idf

-ESP-IDF implementation of temperature controlled relay to switch a heating element to maintain water in a specific temperature range.
+esp-idf implementation of temperature controlled relay to switch a heating element to maintain water in a specific temperature range.
 A webserver is used to interface with the system and change the goal temperature, range from the goal and the relay state (forced on or off).

-## How to use project
+## how to use project

-This project is built using the Visual Studio Code ESP-IDF plugin.
-Configure it from command line using `idf.py` or by using the cog in the plugin.
-Once it is configured, select the correct port of your ESP32 module and build and upload to it.
-An explanation of the hardware setup will come at a later stage.
+this project is built using the Visual Studio Code esp-idf plugin. configure it from command line using `idf.py` or by using the cog in the plugin. once it is configured, select the correct port of your ESP32 module and build and upload to it. an explanation of the hardware setup will come at a later stage.

-## Example folder contents
+## folder contents

-The project **esp32-warm-water** contains one source file in C language [main.c](main/main.c).
-The file is located in folder [main](main).
+the project **esp32-warm-water** contains one source file in C language [main.c](main/main.c). the file is located in folder [main](main).

-ESP-IDF projects are build using CMake.
-The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).
+esp-idf projects are build using cmake. the project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).

-Below is short explanation of remaining files in the project folder.
+below is short explanation of remaining files in the project folder.

 ```
 ├── components                  the extra components employed in this project